Toward automatic generation of control structures for process flow diagrams with large language models: Results and discussion

-Error sources and difficulties for the P\&ID prediction model are not only due to the small real dataset size but also to the dataset composition.
-The P\&IDs are derived from scientific literature and publicly available sources representing laboratory setups, but also chemical plants or fictive examples and may contain errors, incomplete control structures, and wrong, not standardized, letter codes.
-In addition, the real dataset, as described in Section~\ref{subsec:RealData}, contains very heterogeneous and generally more complex P\&IDs.
+Error sources and difficulties for the control structure prediction model are not only due to the small real dataset size but also to the dataset composition.
+The PFDs with control structures are derived from scientific literature and publicly available sources representing laboratory setups, but also chemical plants or fictive examples and may contain errors, incomplete control structures, and wrong, not standardized, letter codes.
+In addition, the real dataset, as described in Section~\nameref{subsec:RealData}, contains very heterogeneous and generally more complex PFDs with control structures.
 In combination with the small size of the dataset, this leads to errors in the model predictions, including added or missing unit operations, invalid SFILES~2.0, not connected material recycles, or signal connections.
 These errors could be partly mitigated by implementing a constrained beam search algorithm, which sets the probabilities of unit operations not present in the input sequence to zero and forces the model to add only the control structure and valves to the output sequence.
-Nevertheless, since for every section of a chemical plant exists at least one P\&ID, we believe that there is enough data available in the proprietary domain to train our P\&ID prediction model making no arbitrarily changes in the PFD and predicting correct control schemes.
+Nevertheless, since for every section of a chemical plant exists at least one PFD and P\&ID, we believe that there is enough data available in the proprietary domain to train our control structure prediction model making no arbitrarily changes in the PFD and predicting correct control schemes.
+Here, a major limitation is the availability of real flowsheet data to academia, as most of the PFDs and P\&IDs in the industry are protected confidential.